itsme-swe/FirstGoLang_TryOctober2024/Notes.md

     	fmt.Println("Hello World!");
     }

-5️⃣ Now to run the file we just need to give command **go run fileName**.
+5️⃣ Now to run the file we just need to give command **"go run fileName"**.

 6️⃣ Command we use to find the go environment **"go env GOPATH"**